Nonpolar Β· Cyclic Β· Unique

 Where Proline Is Found

 Proline is non-essential and synthesized from glutamate.
-It's particularly abundant in collagen-rich foods:
+It is particularly abundant in collagen-rich foods β€” which are not always highlighted in standard nutritional tables:

 Bone BrothExceptionally high proline content